JerryTom121/SnapNETS/README.txt

 It means we have a cut point at time 2.1 in the time interval 1.1-4.1

 - Intermediate results:
      * 90: It is a directory which contains the coarsened graphs and their feature representation.
-The follwings are the intermidiate files corespond to the first snapshot: coarse_0_seg_1.1_2.1 feature0.txt final_map_0_seg_1.1_2.1.txt
+The following are the intermediate files correspond to the first snapshot: coarse_0_seg_1.1_2.1 feature0.txt final_map_0_seg_1.1_2.1.txt